 Council will continue to deliver and improve a range of services and facilities that contribute to achievement of the Planet aspiration and outcomes.
 Please refer to service area plans for more information.

 - Fire and emergency management

-- Environmental community projects

-- Conservation, sustainability and environmental management
+- Conservation and environmental management

 - Environmental health services

 - Ranger services

+- Dog and cat registrations

 - Waste management

-- Reducing waste to landfill and maximising recycling

-- Facilitate improved preparedness for fire, storms and flooding

 Outcome 4.
 Healthy and attractive natural habitats, rivers and waterways.